MateoAtwi/MateoAtwi.github.io/pages/blogs/projects/_posts/2018-05-10-Intern-Rocketry-Club-Recovery-Subsystem-Lead.md

 ### Lessons Learned

 \\
 This was a great project.
 We got to see our product from start to finish.
 The biggest flaw in our system was that we didn't have a good way to attach to the 3D printed nosecone.
-I highly reccomend having a strong tab on your nosecone to tie your shock cable to.
+I highly recommend having a strong tab on your nosecone to tie your shock cable to.
 It is worth it!